sowow359/github-downloader/README.md

 # Github downloader

 Tool for stashing locally last N releases from your favorite repos.
-Also ensures you have latest release locally.
+Release marked as `latest` has top priority, will be downloaded first.
+Other N-1 releases are selected by publish date.

 No need for github token.